Hanqing-Ouyang/FlixSkeletonWebApp/README.md

 First Way:

-When using PyCharm, set the virtual environment using 'File'->'Settings' and select 'Project:COMPSCI-235' from the left menu.
+When using PyCharm, set the virtual environment using 'File'->'Settings' and select 'Project:FlixSkeletonWebApp' from the left menu.
 Select 'Project Interpreter', click on the gearwheel button and select 'Add'.
 Click the 'Existing environment' radio button to select the virtual environment.

 Second Way: